tommyettinger/formic/README.md

 ## Credits

 Most of the credit here goes to Hidenori Sugiyama, who made [format4js](https://github.com/madogiwa/format4js).
+The implementation for hexadecimal floating-point syntax is the work of [Dan Kogai](https://github.com/dankogai/js-hexfloat).
-The team behind vue-gwt also deserves significant credit for both the utility code that made some parts of this feasible and the injection code that obviates the need for separate JavaScript and HTML configuration.
+The team behind [vue-gwt](https://github.com/VueGWT/vue-gwt) also deserves significant credit for both the utility code that made some parts of this feasible and the injection code that obviates the need for separate JavaScript and HTML configuration.
+All of these projects are MIT-licensed.